-The pathway multi-agency risk meeting is the forum where the issues are outlined, risks are assessed and action plan to mitigate that risk is formulated.
+The multi-agency risk meeting is the forum where the issues are outlined, risks are assessed and action plan to mitigate that risk is formulated.
+This is led by the lead professional who identified the concern and is best placed to apply this framework.

 It is important at this stage to identify the lead agency overseeing delivery of the action plan.
 The lead agency will not necessarily be the same as the first responding agency.
 For example, it is essential to clarify whether the concerns have met the criteria for a formal adult safeguarding Section 42 response.
-If there is a Section 42 enquiry into the concerns, a Safeguarding Adults Manager from the local authority should attend the meeting and will always lead on the action plan.